marxin/texi2rst-generated/sphinx/gcc/known-causes-of-trouble-with-gcc/incompatibilities-of-gcc.rst

   You can tell GCC to use a compatible convention for all structure and union returning with the option :option:`-fpcc-struct-return`.

-  .. index:: preprocessing tokens

-  .. index:: preprocessing numbers
+  .. index:: preprocessing tokens, preprocessing numbers

 * GCC complains about program fragments such as :samp:`0x74ae-0x4000` which appear to be two hexadecimal constants separated by the minus